valu-digital/wp-valu-search/README.md

 define( 'VALU_SEARCH_ENABLE_LIVE_UPDATES', true );
 ```

-There a filter for controlling the update process
+There's a filter for controlling the update process

 ### `valu_search_should_update`